This entire sub-domain is a private

 represents iron (see

-periodical table of chemical elements).
-I guess today we would use the
+chemical elements).
+I guess today we would use the phrase C/Si.

 - Planet: SOLARIA

-Delmarre, husband of the beautiful Gladia, is found brutally murdered while,
+the beautiful Gladia, is found brutally murdered while, apparently, attended

-intensely uncomfortable.
-By virtue of their programming, robots are
+uncomfortable.
+By virtue of their programming, robots are incapable of

-incapable of harming a human being, and cannot permit harm to come to a
+harming a human being, and cannot permit harm to come to a human.
+Yet, no

 - Like its predecessor, The Caves of Steel, it is a whodunit story, in